gustafvh/SignInterpreterSSL/docs/Privacy_policy.md

 ## Privacy Policy

 **What data we collect:**
 We do not collect any of the images that are submitted through the app.
-The image is transfered to our API [API]((https://github.com/gustafvh/sign-interpreter-ssl-api "Repository for our API") using TLS-encrypted communication for prediction but is never stored or kept for later use.
+The image is transfered to our [API]((https://github.com/gustafvh/sign-interpreter-ssl-api "Repository for our API") using TLS-encrypted communication for prediction but is never stored or kept for later use.
 We may collect anonymized user-data for analytics-purposes but the data does not allow us to identify individual users.

 **How we use your data:**